spences10/sveltekit-and-the-content-layer/slides.md

 <v-clicks>

 - Simple to understand
-- You get what you see
+- You get what you ask for
 - Client or Server Side

 </v-clicks>